adobe/helix-home/CONTRIBUTING.md

 ## Where to contribute in Project Helix

-Most of the code of Project Helix and most of the most exciting areas for contributions are already Open Source, so some of the most interesting areas for contributions are:
+A lot of the code of Project Helix and many of the most exciting areas for contributions are already Open Source, so some of the more interesting areas for contributions are:

 1. [HTL Engine](https://github.com/adobe/htlengine)
 2. [HelpX on Helix](https://github.com/adobe/helix-helpx)